Soft melt-in-your-mouth Vegan Almond Flour Matcha Cookies made with only 6 simple ingredients.

 Finally, scoop out about 2 tablespoons of cookie batter and roll in your hand palms to form a ground ball.

-Bake for 15-18 minutes or until the sides start to brown.
+Bake for about 15 minutes or until the sides start to brown.

-Cool completely on a cooling rack – about 30 minutes.
+Let the matcha cookies cool completely on a cooling rack for about 30 minutes.

 Then, stir in 1/3 cup of powdered sweetened and 1 tablespoon of cashew butter.